tetrahedronix/essential-script/README.md

 3. Access the 'Tools' menu in Wordpress to configure the plugin.

 Or install the plugin through the WordPress plugins screen directly.

+## Frequently Asked Questions

+### Will I lose all of my custom scripts if I uninstall the plugin?
+No, you won't.
+If you use the option `File` to store the script then you can find it saved in the upload directory of Wordpress.

+### Why does this plugin work for untrusted users?
+Wordpress includes the ability to create a network of sites.
+If you install a multisite network, then you can allow end users to use Essential Scripts.
+In this case they are able to post a limited set of HTML markup and even JavaScript code.
+See `PageEssentialscript.php` for more info and settings.

 ## Development